Build Your Own Multi-Itinerary Optimisation Services

 - Under the applications settings of the newly created Function app, add the following key-value pairs.
 To access App settings, login to Microsoft Azure portal >your function app > Settings > Environment variables.

-- API_KEY = <Azure Maps Subscription Key> You will need to create an Azure Maps account to get the subscription key if you don’t have an account.
-This API_KEY will be used to make a request to the Azure Maps Route Matrix API.
+- API_KEY = You will need to create an Azure Maps account to get the subscription key if you don’t have an account.
+This API_KEY will be used to make requests to the Azure Maps Route Matrix API.

 - (Optional) MIO_APPINSIGHT_CONN_STRING=<Connection String of Application Insight, you need to create an Application Insights resource on Azure and get the connection string>